KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Account type: what type of charge, payment or credit it is

+   -  In cases where an account type may have an accompanying `status` it will be displayed alongside the accounttype in brackets.

 -  Description of charges: a description of the charges including the due date for overdue items and a link to the item record where one is available